ladder/ladder/README.md

 ### Ladder::Resource

 Much like ActiveTriples, Resources are the core of Ladder.
 Resources implement all the functionality of a Mongoid::Document and an ActiveTriples::Resource.
-To add the Ladder integration for your model, require and include the main module in your class:
+To add Ladder integration for your model, require and include the main module in your class:

 ```ruby